 (Image: Simon Vegter)

-• They have poor eyesight and hearing, but they have an excellent sense of smell.
+• They have poor eyesight and hearing but possess an excellent sense of smell.

-• Buffalo are excellent mothers with an exceptionally strong bond with their young.
-A calf suckles for about a year and is totally dependent on its mother during this time.
+• Buffalos are excellent mothers with exceptionally strong bonds with their young.
+A calf suckles for about a year and remains dependent on its mother during this period.

 (Image: Simon Vegter)